-January 10, 2026 began with Eve and the girls still here from the night before.
+January 10, 2026 began with Eve and her children were still here from the night before.
 Eve and I didn't wake up first—the girls did.
 And they didn't wake up quietly.

 They woke up loud.